 - How git reflog Works

-This is a comprehensive guide to undoing something you didn’t mean to do in Git.
-In case you want to delete commits from a branch in Git, follow the steps below.
+This is a useful guide that will help you to delete commits from a branch in Git, accurately.
+To delete commits in Git, follow the steps below.

-Generally, the git reset command is used for deleting commits from a branch in Git.
-It looks like this:
+Generally, the git reset command is used for deleting the latest commits in Git.

 git reset --hard HEAD~1